 And sure, you could cut off your dead toenail, but that won’t actually cure your fungal infection.
 The fungi that is causing all these problems lives at the root of your nail and will literally feed off of your body’s attempts to make that nail grow.
 You’ve got to go to the source of the infection, the root of your nail where the fungus is thriving and growing, to change the conditions where it lives so that it will shrivel up and die.

-That’s why you need an effective product like ZetaClear.
-Unlike other fungal treatments for your toenails, ZetaClear is available without a prescription, but it is also registered with the FDA.
-Why is it registered for use when so many other products can’t make any guarantees about the use of their products?
-Because the ingredients of ZetaClear have been used by doctors to treat nail fungal infections for decades.
+That’s why you need an effective product like ClearNail Pro+.
+Unlike other fungal treatments for your toenails, ClearNail Pro+ is available without a prescription.
+Why is it available without a prescription when so many other products need you to spend a week’s paycheck just to see a doctor?
+Because the ingredients of ClearNail Pro+ have been used by doctors to treat nail fungal infections for decades.

-They’ve just been using the ingredients in ZetaClear separately.
-With ZetaClear, you get all of the all-natural ingredients that doctors have used over time individually in one easy-to-use two-step treatment solution.
+They’ve just been using the ingredients in ClearNail Pro+ separately.
+With ClearNail Pro+, you get all of the all-natural ingredients that doctors have used over time individually in one easy-to-use treatment solution.

-You’re getting 5 proven ingredients, studied by medical researchers throughout time, with two extremely powerful anti-fungal agents working hard to destroy your nail fungus right at the root.
-Even if you’ve already got a dead toenail, ZetaClear can help you to eliminate the fungus that is prevented your nail from growing.
+You’re getting proven ingredients with extremely powerful anti-fungal agents working hard to destroy your nail fungus right at the root.
+Even if you’ve already got a dead toenail, ClearNail Pro+ can help you to eliminate the fungus that is prevented your nail from growing.
 In just a few weeks, you can have nails that stopped growing years ago because of a fungal infection begin to grow again!

 It’s time to make your toenails beautiful.
 It’s time to be confident when you throw on your sandals for a stroll outside on a beautiful day.
 It’s time to stop worrying about your toenail discoloration once and for all.

-It’s time for ZetaClear.
+It’s time for ClearNail Pro+.
 Order yours today and make your dead toenail become a distant memory!